obfusk/koneko/README.md

 ( :x ( :y :z ) )
 ```

-A block with an argument named `&&` will ignore that argument when
+A block with a parameter named `&&` will ignore that parameter when
 called normally (setting it to `nil`).
 It can be applied to a dict,
-which needs to provide values for each normal argument (by name).
-The
+which needs to provide values for each normal parameter (by name).
-argument `&&` is set to a (possibly empty) dict of the remaining
+The parameter `&&` is set to a (possibly empty) dict of the remaining
 key/value pairs (the ones not used to provide values for the normal
-arguments).
+parameters).

 ```koneko
 >>> , :foo [ x && . ( 'x '&& ) show say ] def ; block with &&